Kidney cancer at a glance

 - Symptoms largely go unnoticed until the tumor is physically noticeable, when patients may experience blood in urine, the presence of a palpable mass and pain.

 - Oncologists do not know the exact cause of kidney cancer, but identified risk factors include cigarette smoking, obesity and hypertension, among others.

 - Surgery is the standard option for kidney cancer treatment but minimally or noninvasive treatment options are also available.

 Kidney cancer, also known as renal cancer (renes is Latin for kidney), occurs when cells in the tissue of the kidneys grow out of control and form malignant tumors.
 The two kidneys located next to the spine and above the waist filter waste from the blood into urine that passes to the bladder before being expelled from the body.
 Kidneys also control the production of red blood cells and produce hormones that help in the body’s regulation of blood pressure.

 The most common type of kidney cancer in adults is renal cell carcinoma, which begins in the small tubes in the kidney that move waste from the blood into urine.
-Rarer forms of kidney cancer include transitional cell carcinomas, Wilms tumors that affect children and renal sarcomas.
+Rarer forms of cancer of the kidney include transitional cell carcinomas, Wilms tumors that affect children and renal sarcomas.

-According to the National Cancer Institute, kidney cancer is the 13th leading cause of cancer death in the United States and accounts for about four percent of all cancers.
+According to the National Cancer Institute, kidney cancer is the 13th leading cause of cancer death in the United States and accounts for about 4 percent of all cancers.
+The American Cancer Society says it is the 10th most common cancer men and women.
 Kidney cancer occurs slightly more often in males than in females and is usually diagnosed between the ages of 50 and 70.
 But kidney cancer can occur at any age.

 Doctors are unclear of what causes kidney cancer but they do know it begins when kidney cells start mutating in DNA.
 These mutations grow and divide at a rapid rate and form a cancerous tumor.